What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Final Thoughts: July Is a Keep-Up Month

-July is one of the most rewarding months in the UK harvest calendar, but it is also easy to fall behind.
-Crops move quickly now.
+July is one of the most rewarding months in the UK harvest calendar, but it is also a month where crops can get away from you quickly.
 Courgettes swell, beans toughen, salads bolt, berries ripen, and early crops start leaving gaps behind.

 Facebook